faizm10/terrahacks/readme.md

-# 🩺 MediAI – Video-Based AI Health Consultation App
+# 🩺 CareLens – Video-Based AI Health Consultation App

 ![alt text](terraLanding.png)

-**MediAI** is an AI-powered video health consultation platform that helps users identify symptoms in real-time through live video and audio analysis.
-By combining speech recognition, visual cues, and large language models, MediAI offers early health insights and potential diagnoses — before you even visit a doctor.
+**CareLens** is an AI-powered video health consultation platform that helps users identify symptoms in real-time through live video and audio analysis.
+By combining speech recognition, visual cues, and large language models, CareLens offers early health insights and potential diagnoses — before you even visit a doctor.

 ---

 ## 🚀 Project Overview

-MediAI is built to simulate a virtual consultation using real-time video + audio.
+CareLens is built to simulate a virtual consultation using real-time video + audio.
 It captures and analyzes user speech and facial/body visuals, extracting symptoms and offering basic health assessments powered by AI.

 This project is being developed in **three major phases**: